TOLL FREE NUMBER:

 Mexico presents a broad range of human resource challenges, especially for foreign companies with little or no experience with Mexican labor laws or manufacturing in Mexico.
 Attracting qualified candidates, acquiring a capable workforce, understanding the labor market and employee relations are just a few examples of the challenges a human resources department faces.
 Manufacturing relies on both “Direct” (general labor) and “Indirect” (professionals) personnel, which requires two very different approaches with regard to recruitment, employee retention, compensation and benefits.
 An integral part of NAPS’ Administration and Compliance Management Program is focused on understanding its client’s human resource requirements and corporate culture so we can recruit a comprehensive workforce to meet each company’s specific needs.
 NAPS focuses on the following areas to achieve this goal:

 Another major challenge for Mexico manufacturing has come with the passing of Mexico’s new Labor Decree in December of 2012.
-This decree is the first major alteration to Mexico labor laws in almost 40 years and included more than 300 changes.
+This decree is the first major alteration to labor laws in Mexico in almost 40 years and included more than 300 changes.
 Companies manufacturing in Mexico, both new and established, are struggling to understand and comply with the new labor laws in Mexico, resulting in lost productivity and, in some cases, fines for noncompliance.
 With over 25 years of experience dealing with human resources in Mexico, NAPS is one of the foremost experts in Mexican labor law and ensures its clients will remain compliant with all new laws and regulations throughout the country.

 Let us show you why NAPS has earned a superb reputation as a leading administrative compliance management service provider.